The other day I was invited to give a talk on selling.

 To them, selling was…

-Heck, them convincing my that was the reason is selling.
+Heck, them convincing me that was their reasoning is selling.

 My son wanting that candy is selling.